simon-javier/backup-manuscript-thesis/main.typ

   [*Muehrcke's Lines*],
   [Muehrcke's Lines are a nail condition that is the most underrepresented class in the dataset, but some models show strong recall for it, which is critical in a preventive diagnostic context.],

+  [*Nail Feature*],
+  [Refers to the distinct visual or morphological characteristics of the fingernail, such as color, texture, shape, thickness, and the presence of ridges, lines, or discoloration.
+These features serve as key biomarkers analyzed by the deep learning model to identify and classify nail diseases, which may indicate underlying systemic health conditions.],

   [*Onychomycosis*],
   [Onychomycosis is a common nail condition for which region-based CNNs and deep learning have demonstrated superior diagnostic performance compared to dermatologists.],